m3dwards/longmynd.org/content/sites/long-mynd.md

   physicalMaps: 1:50000 137 or Explorer 216
   latlong: 52.5211, -2.8786
 sensitivities:
-  - sensitivity: "There is a new main PG bottom landing field, marked as PG2 on the map.
+  - sensitivity: "The main PG bottom landing field is marked as PG2 on the map.
 PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings' only, no deliberate top to bottoms! "
   - sensitivity: Black Knoll at the south end of the ridge – Shooting may take place between  October and January, on and below the hill.
 Shooting dates will be posted to the Black Knoll site guide and to Telegram when known!
 Flying is not permitted on these dates.
-  - sensitivity: Do not overfly farms and horse paddocks/arena’s when low including the one just below launch!
-Plan your landing to avoid this and have a Plan B!
+  - sensitivity: "Do not overfly farms and horse paddocks/arena’s when low including the one just below launch! "
   - sensitivity: When low on the ridge, take care when members of the public are present including horse riders and dog walkers.
-  - sensitivity: BHPA membership is a requirement
 accessAndParking: ""
 launchesAndLanding: ""
 flying: ""